Choosing between Apollo and UpLead for your B2B prospecting often comes down to five questions:

 Apollo bundles outreach; UpLead doesn't

-This is the most fundamental product difference between Apollo and UpLead, and it shapes which one costs you less in practice.
+This is the single biggest product difference between Apollo and UpLead, and it shapes which one costs you less in practice.

 Apollo includes multichannel outreach: email sequences, a parallel dialer (claiming reps can connect with 100+ prospects per hour), LinkedIn steps, email warm-up and deliverability tools, and a Workflow Engine for automating plays.